 Souvenir toilet seats, anyone?

 Few modern Japanese creations have gotten more attention than the nation's high-tech toilet seats.
 Their complexity also is constant fodder for lively travel stories (it seems that just about anyone whose traveled around Japan has a lost-in-translation bathroom tale to tell).
 Turns out, it's also emerging business opportunity for Asia's second-biggest economy.
 As this Wall Street Journal piece explains, more and more tourists are returning home flush with Japanese bathroom wear.

 Gauging Modi's cabinet choices.

-A day after Narendra Modi unveiled his cabinet choices, India watchers are scrambling for clues as to what kind of leader he'll be.
-Question is, does Modi naming the smallest cabinet in 16 years and entrusting the economy, corporate affairs and defense to Arun Jaitley mean that he's India's answer to Margaret Thatcher?
-Or Vladimir Putin?
-No one knows yet, but here's a useful Asia Sentinel analysis of what to look for as India's new prime minister gets to work.
+A day after Narendra Modi unveiled his cabinet choices, India watchers are scrambling for clues of what kind of leader he'll be.
+Question is, does Modi naming the smallest cabinet in 16 yotes and entrusting the economy, corporate affairs and defense to Arun Jaitley set him up to be the India's answer to Margaret Thatcher or Jawaharlal Nehru?
+What about Vladimir Putin?
+No one knows yet, but here's a useful Asia Sentinel look at what to look for as India's new prime minister gets to work.

 Apple scammed Down Under.

-It's only seems fitting that as technogical change races forward, so do the creativity and sophistication of scam artists.
+It's only seems fitting that as technogical change races forward, so does the creativity and sophistication of scam artists.
 Take the recent spate of Apple iPhone and iPad hackings in Australia.
 Apparently your device freezes up and you must pay a ransom to regain access.
-Cyber scams have come a long way from Nigerian emails.
+Cyber scams sure have come a long way from Nigerian e-mails.